MegaBitmap/UDPBD-for-XEBP/README.md

 ## Setup

-*Notes:
-This setup guide assumes you are using the included List Builder desktop application.
-A web-based version can also be used and is avalible [here](https://flvinny.github.io/neutrinoListBuilderWeb/).
-This setup process is for version plugin 2.7 and later.
+*Note: This setup process is for version 2.9 of this plugin.
-If you are updating from version 2.5 or earlier, you may need to remove the `XEBPLUS/CFG/neutrinoLuancher` folder on your USB drive.
+If you are updating from version 2.6 or earlier, you may need to remove the `XEBPLUS/CFG/neutrinoLuancher` folder on your USB drive.
 If you are updating from version 1.x, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.
 This includes all neutrino Launcher files in the `APPS`, `PLG`, and `CFG` folders, as well as the `CD` and `DVD` folders on the root of your USB drive.*